 You don’t have to be a huge company to use social media to attract customers, serve customers and increase sales.

-Dell, an American Computer Company, uses social media to provide information on new products and sales.
+Dell, an American Computer Company, provides information on new products and sales using social media.
 They also offer exclusive discounts to their online followers.

 Check out how they use Twitter to make immediate sales:

-Any business that ignores the 6.14 Billion social media users is a business that doesn’t deserve to succeed.
+Any business that ignores the 6.14 Billion social media users is a business that doesn’t deserve to succeed because these numbers are enough to show the importance of social media in business.
 Companies of all sizes can leverage social media to enhance their brands, attract new customers, serve current customers and to generate nearly instantaneous e-commerce.
-No matter what the size of your company or how long you’ve been in business, social media can be leverage to enhance your bottom line.
+No matter what the size of your company or how long you’ve been in business, social media can be leveraged to enhance your bottom line.